Cirkit Designer Logo

 Pin Configuration and Descriptions

-The MCP23017 breakout board provides access to all necessary pins for operation.
-Below is the pinout:
+The MCP23017 Breakout board provides access to the following pins:

 Pin Name Description